I am so excited to share this project with you today. I repurposed an old sideboard cabinet into a Kitchen Island.

 The Painting Process

-I sanded the sides of the sideboard with 220-grit to scuff up the surface.
+I sanded the sides of the sideboard cabinet with 220-grit to scuff up the surface.
 There were no significant scratches or imperfections that needed attention.

 After sanding, I gave the entire cabinet inside and out a wipe down with my vinegar and water solution.